For her love of baking and the delicious cookies, breads, pies and mile-high cakes she made from the heart.

 Mom was the most caring, devoted, loving, forgiving person I know.

 I lost my mom to End Stage Alzheimer's dementia March 1, 2015.
-I can't believe it has been 4 years.

 Unfortunately, she was only diagnosed ten days before she passed from it.
 After years of tests, CT scans and more, though there were no signs of bleeds, we kept being told she was having mini-strokes or 'just senility'.